-What is the Education Programme?
+What is the Educational Programme?

-The Heir foundation educational and vocational program will encourage the young women of Sri Lanka to take this opportunity to learn and develop new skills both on a personal and business level.
-The program will be designed by our UK Education team who will design a syllabus for each subject that will be taught through out the year.
-The students will sit an exam after every course and then show case their work at the end of the year graduation.
+The Heir Foundation educational and vocational program will encourage the young women of Sri Lanka to take this opportunity to learn and develop new skills both on a personal and business level.
+The program will be designed by our UK Education Team who will design a syllabus for each subject that will be taught through out the year.
+The students will sit an exam after every course and then showcase their work at the end of the year graduation.

 How will we execute the educational programme in Sri Lanka?

-What are the subjects in the Education Programme?
+Subjects included in the Education Programme?

-Designing a hairdressing programme teaching technique and skills on HOW to do bridal hair both theory and practical.
+Designing a hairdressing programme teaching technique and skills on how to do bridal hair both theory and practical.

 We have set up a sponsorship option of £50 per month for each student.
 The concept has been proven very successful for other charities as it provides ongoing support for the recipients.